 The Fund's investment adviser (the "Adviser") adjusts the Fund's portfolio to obtain maximum total return (income and price appreciation) in up trending high yield bond markets and focuses on capital preservation in down trending price environments, in seeking to achieve the Fund's objective of generating total returns over a complete market cycle (full periods of rising and falling interest rates from a bull market to bear market and back again).
 The Adviser utilizes its proprietary risk management "Asset Allocation Program" in managing the Fund.
-In down trending price environments, the Fund can also invest in put and call options as a means to protect (hedge) the portfolio's high yield bond exposure temporarily to cash or short-term cash equivalents in an attempt to mitigate market declines as well as lower portfolio volatility.
+In down trending price environments, the Fund can also invest in put and call options as a means to protect (hedge) the portfolio's high yield bond exposure and/or move its high yield bond exposure temporarily to cash or short-term cash equivalents in an attempt to mitigate market declines as well as lower portfolio volatility.